 Many different factors can cause you to cough.
 Some examples include respiratory infections, allergies, or pollution.
 Most of the time, a cough is acute, or temporary.
 Most acute coughs last around 3 weeks or less.

 Sometimes, a cough may last longer than 3 weeks, becoming subacute or chronic.
 This can be due to a postnasal drip, the effects of an infection, or an underlying health condition.

 You can treat a cough at home by drinking fluids, adding moisture to the air, and avoiding irritants.

-However, if your cough lasts longer than 3 weeks or is accompanied by concerning symptoms, make an appointment to see your doctor.
+But if your cough lasts longer than 3 weeks or is accompanied by concerning symptoms, make an appointment to see a doctor.